cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 A few recent updates:

 - Domain managers can add other users without our help.
-- Expiration dates are displayed in the domain dashboard.
+- Domain expiration dates are displayed in the domain dashboard.

 We’re excited to continue making things better!
 You can follow our progress at <https://github.com/cisagov/manage.get.gov>{.usa-link--external}.